TickTeam/guide-tt/chrome_extension_app/1_how_to_create_a_new_task.md

 ### How to create a new task?

-You can input a new task in the “quick add bar” directly.
+It's easy to enter new tasks in the Quick Add Bar at the top of the screen.